darikg/seagull/README.md

 ### Overview

 This package provides bindings to the `Surface_mesh<Point_3>` class using `Exact_predicates_inexact_constructions_kernel`.
-Because CGAL is a heavily templated library, only a few convenience binds for most overloaded methods bindings are available, more added as-needed.
+Because CGAL is a heavily templated library, only a few convenience bindings per overloaded method are available, more added as-needed.
 To simplify some of the python/C++ mappings, the bound classes and methods are further wrapped in a python layer.

 ### Mesh IO